Stef Van Looveren — COSMIC BODY – First Incision

 24 Jan - 17 May 2026

-M HKA presents a new site-specific installation and performance by Belgian multidisciplinary artist Stef Van Looveren as part of the IN SITU programme.
-The project treats the museum space as a hybrid of temple, body, and alchemical laboratory, focusing on material transformation—melting, merging, and mirroring—as a way to explore change as both ritual and embodied experience.
+M HKA presents a new site-specific installation and performance by Belgian multidisciplinary artist Stef Van Looveren, as part of the IN SITU programme.
+The project approaches the museum space as a hybrid of temple, body and alchemical laboratory, focusing on material transformation – melting, merging and mirroring – as a way to explore change as both ritual and embodied experience.

-The performance OPUS II (17.01.2026) opens the exhibition and forms the work’s first chapter.
-Instead of encountering a completed installation, visitors witness a space constructed in real time through a ritualised procession in which performers carry and activate objects.
-This process establishes the spatial and symbolic framework of the exhibition, setting the logic that guides its later configuration.
+The performance OPUS II (17.01.2026), on Art’s Birthday, opens the exhibition and forms the first chapter of the work.
+Rather than encountering a completed installation, visitors witness a space taking shape in real time through a ritualised procession in which performers carry and activate objects.
+This process forms the spatial and symbolic framework of the exhibition and determines the logic that guides its later configuration.

-At the core of Van Looveren’s vocabulary is a triad of sound-producing sculptural forms.
-Drawing on organ-like structures, egg and seed shapes, bell forms, and elemental vessels, these sculptures connect to alchemical ideas of matter as both physical and symbolic.
-Light interacting with silvered surfaces creates shifting reflections, while movement by performers and visitors abstracts figurative references and opens themes of life cycles, decay, and renewal.
-The installation loosely echoes the structure of a Tree of Life, suggesting an interconnected system of forms and energies.
+At the centre of Van Looveren’s work are three sound-producing sculptural forms.
+These sculptures refer to organ-like structures, egg and seed forms, bell shapes and archetypal vessels, and connect with alchemical ideas in which matter has both a physical and a symbolic dimension.
+Light interacting with silvered surfaces generates constantly shifting reflections, while the movements of performers and visitors abstract figurative references and make themes such as life cycles, decay and renewal visible.
+The installation broadly reflects the structure of a tree of life and suggests an interconnected system of forms and energies.

 Sound functions as a structural element.
-The music operates like a mantra built on repetition, echoing cycles of life.
-The sequence begins with the artist’s voice—both vulnerable and identity-forming—linking sound to gender expression, healing, and power.
-The voice expands through bells, tuned objects, and live instruments.
+The music works like a mantra, built on repetition, reflecting the cycles of life.
+The sequence begins with the artist’s voice – both vulnerable and identity-forming – connecting sound with gender expression, healing and strength.
+The voice unfolds through bells, tuned objects and live instruments.

-Throughout the exhibition, materials shift and surfaces melt, keeping the installation in a state of flux.
-This reflects Van Looveren’s wider practice, which challenges fixed notions of the body and embraces continual transformation.
-The result is a space of ongoing becoming—open-ended, reflective, and grounded in the physical presence of bodies, sound, and materials.
+Throughout the exhibition, materials remain in motion and surfaces melt, keeping the installation in a state of flux.
+This reflects Van Looveren’s broader practice, which questions fixed ideas about the body and embraces continuous transformation.
+The result is a space of ongoing becoming – open, reflective and rooted in the physical presence of bodies, sound and materials.

 About the artist

-Stef Van Looveren is a Belgian multidisciplinary artist working across performance, video, sculpture, and installation.
-Their practice explores gender identity, queerness, and the performative nature of the body, often using humour, camp aesthetics, and prosthetic objects to question how identities are formed, constrained, and liberated.
+Stef Van Looveren is a Belgian multidisciplinary artist working with performance, video, sculpture and installation.
+Their practice explores gender identity, queerness and the performative nature of the body, questioning – through humour, camp aesthetics and prosthetic objects – how identities are formed, restricted and liberated.

 About IN SITU

 M HKA’s IN SITU programme invites international artists to create new site-specific works in the museum’s unique space.
-The programme supports experimentation and highlights pioneering voices within contemporary art.
+The programme supports experimentation and highlights innovative voices within contemporary art.